techidaily/site-fox-links/source/_posts/the-ultimate-sierra-icloud-document-and-desktop-guide-for-2024.md

 2. Aside from that, the iCloud Drive app should be tapped.
 In doing so, you can see the folders you totally need.
 By clicking a folder, you can get a very salient file.
 Thus, make certain of activating your iCloud Drive so that you will be guided all throughout the process.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/uSfA74aeYeA?si=HdJSMdeS7HVtS6-j" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## How to access iCloud Desktop and Documents with a different Mac device

 If you have a different Mac device, you can easily get to the Desktop and Document folders by using the following steps: